-virtual unsigned CSoundBaseDevice::GetChunk(u32 \pBuffer, unsigned nChunkSize)
+virtual unsigned CSoundBaseDevice::GetChunk(u32 pBuffer, unsigned nChunkSize)

 You may override one of these methods to provide the sound samples.
-The first method is used for the VCHIQ interface, the second for all other interfaces. pBuffer is a pointer to the buffer, where the samples have to be placed. nChunkSize is the size of the buffer in words.
+The first method is used for the VCHIQ interface and the USB interface, the second for all other interfaces (including USB for 24-bit resolution, each sample occupies 3 bytes here). pBuffer is a pointer to the buffer, where the samples have to be placed. nChunkSize is the size of the buffer in words.
 Returns the number of words written to the buffer, which is normally nChunkSize, or 0 to stop the transfer.
-Each sample consists of two words (left channel, right channel), where each word must be between GetRangeMin() and GetRangeMax().
-The HDMI interface requires a special frame format here, which can be applied using ConvertIEC958Sample().
+Each sample consists of GetHWTXChannels() words, where each word must be between GetRangeMin() and GetRangeMax().
+The HDMI interface requires a special frame format here, which can be applied using ConvertIEC958Sample(). virtual void CSoundBaseDevice::PutChunk(const s16 pBuffer, unsigned nChunkSize)

-virtual void CSoundBaseDevice::PutChunk(const u32 \pBuffer, unsigned nChunkSize)
+virtual void CSoundBaseDevice::PutChunk(const u32 pBuffer, unsigned nChunkSize)

-You may override this method to consume the received sound samples. pBuffer is a pointer to the buffer, where the samples have been placed. nChunkSize is the size of the buffer in words.
-Each sample consists of two words (left channel, right channel).
+You may override this method to consume the received sound samples.
+The first method is used for the USB interface, the second for I2S (or USB for 24-bit resolution, each sample occupies 3 bytes here). pBuffer is a pointer to the buffer, where the samples have been placed. nChunkSize is the size of the buffer in words.
+Each sample consists of GetHWRXChannels() words.